 Pour boiling water over the beans to cover at least two inches.
 Add a pinch of salt, and soak for at least 20 minutes.
 The longer the better.
 Drain the water, rinse well, and proceed with your recipe.

-Close the lid, bring the cooker up to high pressure, and then turn off the heat.
+Close the lid, bring the cooker up to high pressure, cook for 2-3 minutes, and then turn off the heat.

 Let the pressure come down naturally for 15 minutes.

-Drain the cooking water, rinse well, and proceed with your recipe using fresh cold water.
+Drain the cooking water, rinse well, and proceed to actually cook the chickpeas using fresh cold water.